A Systems Approach to Affordable Housing and Transportation

 The Solution: A Systems Approach

-Focusing on each individually or in silos prevents us from realizing more efficient methods for community planning.
-A more coordinated planning effort between housing development and transportation will create cross-efficiencies, including technical and financial benefits.
+An ideal solution is to lower housing and transportation costs through a systems approach.
+Focusing on each cost area in silos prevents us from realizing more efficient methods for personal budgeting and community planning.
+A more coordinated planning effort between housing development and transportation solutions will create cross-efficiencies, including technical and financial benefits.

 “The Moving Forward program allows us to strategically focus on finding synergies with affordable housing and transportation solutions and develop coordinated plans that will result in lower costs for Hoosier families.” – former Lt.
 Governor Sue Ellspermann

-At the Innovation Workshop, the developers and their teams spent two very active days working in a collaborative process to set goals and identify opportunities, challenges and integrated solutions to overcome those challenges.
-This resulted in developing two high-level plans that would meet the “stretch goals” agreed upon by the workshop participants.
-The plans are now being used to guide project development, with funding awards from IHCDA anticipated by the end of 2016.
-Pedcor selected a site in Bloomington, Ind. for its development and BWI selected a site in Fort Wayne, Ind.
-Pending funding, both developers are expected to break ground in early 2017.
+At the Innovation Workshop, the developers and their teams spent two very active days working in a collaborative process to set goals, identify opportunities and challenges, and develop integrated solutions to overcome those challenges.
+This resulted two high-level plans to meet the “stretch goals” agreed upon by the workshop participants.
+The plans are now being used to guide project development, with funding awards from IHCDA.
+Pedcor selected a site in Bloomington, IN.
+The development (B-Line Heights) is under construction and is expected to open in 2019.
+BWI selected a site in Fort Wayne, IN.
+The first phase of the development (Posterity Scholar House) held its grand opening in December 2018.

 Moving Forward 2.0

-As ESN and IHCDA prepared for the next Innovation Workshop, two substantial changes were made in the program.
-First, rather than select developers, IHCDA selected two Community Action Agencies to serve as the leads for the teams.
-Second, a larger focus will be placed on breaking the generational cycle of poverty for the families of these two affordable housing developments, an area in which Community Action Agencies have significant expertise.
+As ESN and IHCDA prepared for the next Innovation Workshop in November, 2016, two substantial changes were made in the program.
+First, rather than selecting developers, IHCDA chose two Community Action Agencies (CAAs) to serve as the leads for the teams.
+Second, a larger focus was placed on breaking the generational cycle of poverty for residents by providing wraparound services including access to healthcare, childcare, adult education, healthy food, and workforce development.